 5. Nagoya University of Commerce and Business

-The Nagoya University of Commerce and Business MBA and MSc programs emphasize practical education, using the case method to deliver higher-quality education and research certified by international accreditation organizations.
+The Nagoya University of Commerce and Business MBA and MSc programs emphasize practical education, using the case method to deliver high-quality education and research certified by international accreditation organizations.
 In order to maintain their accreditation, accredited business schools must raise graduate education standards across the globe and adapt to changing educational missions.

 6. Doshisha University